SumaliWick/SumaliWick/README.md

-Data Analyst with Machine Learning Skills
-Welcome to my GitHub profile! 👋
+Hello!
+I am Sumali a Senior Data Analyst with Machine Learning Skills Welcome to my GitHub profile! 👋

 I'm a data analyst with a strong background in machine learning, Python, and SQL.
 My passion lies in uncovering actionable insights from data and using machine learning techniques to drive data-driven decision-making.